Iceland's Blue Lagoon: The Ultimate Guide

 Myvatn Nature Baths

-The Myvatn Nature Baths are much smaller than the Blue Lagoon, receive fewer guests, and are more modestly priced.
-So, if you are looking for an alternative in the North of Iceland, don't miss out; visit the Myvatn Nature Baths.
+The Myvatn Nature Baths are much smaller than the Blue Lagoon, receive fewer guests, and are more affordably priced.
+So, if you are looking for an alternative in the North of Iceland, it’s a good idea to book your Myvatn Nature Baths admission ticket while exploring the region.

 The Secret Lagoon